Hürlimann Brewery: Ownership

 Hürlimann was absorbed by Feldschlösschen in 1996.
 Feldschlösschen-Hürlimann-Gruppe was sold to Carlsberg in November 2000.
 Hürlimann's Sternbrau is now brewed by Shepherd Neame to its original recipe.

+Brands

 Samichlaus

 Hürlimann was famous for brewing the extremely potent beer Samichlaus ("Santa Claus") (250ml and 330ml bottles; 14% ABV).
 It was a Heller-Bock or Dunkel-Bock that was made every year on December 6 and then sold the following year.
 It was not brewed from 1996 to 2000 due to Feldschlösschen having no interest in doing so.
 The rights and recipe were sold by Carlsberg to Austrian brewer Schloss Eggenberger in 2000, who now manufacture it in 750ml bottles.